LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Avalanche-Fuji-Testnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Avalanche Fuji Testnet Data Feeds
+# Avalanche Fuji Testnet Chainlink Oracle Jobs

 Avalanche Fuji is the testnet for Avalanche Mainnet (AVAX), which is a smart contract-capable blockchain platform focused on transaction speed, low costs, and eco-friendliness.
 Testnet AVAX is used to pay for transactions on Avalanche Fuji.
 Testnet LINK and AVAX are available at [faucets.chain.link](https://faucets.chain.link/fuji).
 Testnet AVAX is also available at [faucet.avax.network](https://core.app/tools/testnet-faucet/?subnet=c&token=c).